-While minors are not required for the degree, concentrations of course work in a department may qualify students to have this minor listed on their academic transcripts.
+While minors are not required for the degree, concentrations of course work in an area outside the student's major may qualify students to have this minor listed on their academic transcripts.
 Consult the departmental listings for approved minor programs.
 Minor declaration forms are available at the Registrar's Office.

-Minors are required for teacher certification and students who intend to be certified to teach at the elementary or secondary level should consult with the Department of Education.
+Minors are required for some teacher certification programs, and students who intend to be certified to teach at the elementary or secondary level should consult with the Department of Education.